 Depression is a debilitating condition affecting over 250 million people worldwide.
 Over 16 million Americans suffer at least one depressive episode in any given year.
+While there are treatment centers like our Costa Mesa rehab in place to help those who are struggling, it can still be a difficult problem to face.

 With so many people impacted by depression, it’s no surprise that many movies deal with this theme.